 It began with the Dubai Desert Conservation Reserve (DDCR).
-Working alongside the Dubai Government, Emirates established this reserve to protect critical desert habitat and endangered species.
-The DDCR was the first conservation area officially protected in the UAE, with a constitutional provision and environmental law dedicated to ensuring its status as a nature reserve.
+Working alongside the Dubai Government, Emirates established this reserve to protect critical desert habitat and a variety of endangered species.
+The DDCR was also the first conservation area officially protected in the UAE, with a constitution and environmental law dedicated to ensuring its status as a nature reserve.

-100% of all visitor revenue from the DDCR is spent on conversation and wildlife care; Emirates also sponsors a dedicated conservation team of ecologists and wildlife specialists.
+100% of all visitor revenue from the DDCR is spent on conversation and wildlife care, with Emirates also sponsoring a dedicated conservation team of ecologists and wildlife specialists.

 Learn more about the Dubai Desert Conservation Reserve (Opens in a new window)